Medicine1/corrarray/README.md

 status](https://ci.appveyor.com/api/projects/status/github/Medicine1/corrarray?branch=master&svg=true)](https://ci.appveyor.com/project/Medicine1/corrarray)
 <!-- badges: end -->

-The goal of `corrarray` is to create a multi-sample correlation array by combining the correlation matrices of a data set stratified by a grouping variable.
-For two specified levels of the variable, `corrarray` displays one level’s correlation matrix in the lower triangular matrix and the other level’s in the upper triangular matrix.
+The goal of ‘corrarray’ is to create a multi-sample correlation array by combining the correlation matrices of a data set stratified by a grouping variable.
+For two specified levels of the variable, ‘corrarray’ displays one level’s correlation matrix in the lower triangular matrix and the other level’s in the upper triangular matrix.
 Such an output can enable visualization of correlations from two samples in a single